-“Don’t worry about it, Janellize.
+“Don’t worry, Janellize.
 If all goes well, a great blot will be erased from your ledger.”

-“If I’m wrong, my ledger will be dripping with innocent blood, you…”
+“If I’m wrong, if you fail, my ledger will be dripping with innocent blood.”

 “Temper, Your Highness.
 Such outbursts are ill-fitting for royalty.
-In any event, I must be off.”
+Just make sure to respond should you receive my call.
+Now I must be off.”

 “Do not be seen leaving.”